 Bronze 2009 Lincoln Cents

-Special versions of the 2009 Lincoln Cents were minted using the exact composition that was originally used when the first Lincoln Cents were issued in 1909.
-The same legislation which authorized the creation of four new reverse designs representing the stages of Lincoln's life, also authorizes the Secretary of the Treasury to issue these coins for numismatic purposes:
+Special versions of the four different 2009 Lincoln Cents were produced by the United States Mint.
+These coins use the exact composition that was originally used when the first Lincoln Cents were issued in 1909, consisting of 95% copper and 5% tin and zinc.
+The same legislation that authorized the four new reverse designs also authorized the Secretary of the Treasury to issue these coins for numismatic purposes:

 The Secretary of the Treasury shall issue 1-cent coins in 2009 with the exact metallic content as the 1-cent coin contained in 1909 in such number as the Secretary determines to be appropriate for numismatic purposes.

-The bronze 2009 Lincoln Cents will be included only in special sets issued by the United States Mint for collectors.
-All 2009 Lincoln Cents issued for circulation or sold in the US Mint's two roll sets will have the standard zinc based composition.
+The Bronze 2009 Lincoln Cents were only included in certain sets issued by the United States Mint for collectors.
+All 2009 Lincoln Cents issued for circulation or sold in the US Mint’s two roll sets have the standard zinc-based composition.

-The 2009 Proof Set and 2009 Silver Proof Set will both contain Bronze 2009 Lincoln Cents produced at the San Francisco Mint with a proof finish.
-The 2009 Lincoln Coin and Chronicles Set will also contain the special version.
+The 2009 Proof Set and 2009 Silver Proof Set both contain Bronze 2009 Lincoln Cents produced at the San Francisco Mint with a proof finish.
+Additional products, including the special composition proof coins, are the 2009 Lincoln Coin and Chronicles Set and the separate 2009 Lincoln Bicentennial Proof Set.

-The 2009 Mint Set will contain Bronze 2009 Lincoln Cents produced at the Philadelphia and Denver Mints.
-These coins will be struck with a special satin finish used for the US Mint's annual uncirculated Mint Sets.
+The 2009 Mint Set contains Bronze 2009 Lincoln Cents produced at the Philadelphia and Denver Mints.
+These coins are struck with a special satin finish, used for the US Mint’s annual uncirculated Mint Sets.